 Make the most out of restricted pension plans

-This year, you can once again pay up to CHF 6,826 into pillar 3a plans and deduct the full amount from your taxable income.
+This year, you can once again pay up to CHF 6,883 (as of 2021) into pillar 3a plans and deduct the full amount from your taxable income.
 If you are not a pension plan member, you can contribute even more: up to 20 percent of your net income.
-This can be as much as CHF 34,128.
+This can be as much as CHF 34,416 (as of 2021).
 With a standing order, you can make monthly contributions without having to lift a finger.

 Look for higher returns